joonasrooben/shopee_PP/index.md

 <a id="1">[1]</a>
 Jiankang Deng and Jia Guo and Stefanos Zafeiriou.
 (2018).
 ArcFace: Additive Angular Margin Loss for Deep Face Recognition. abs/1801.07698.
 CoRR.

+<a id ="2">[2]</a>
+Devlin, J., Chang, M.W., Lee, K., Toutanova, K. BERT: Pre-training of deep bidirectionaltransformers for language understanding.
+In: Proceedings of the 2019 Conference of the NorthAmerican Chapter of the Association for Computational Linguistics: Human Language Tech-nologies, Volume 1 (Long and Short Papers), pp. 4171–4186.
+Association for ComputationalLinguistics, Minneapolis, Minnesota (2019)

+<a id="3">[3]</a>
+Victor SANH, Lysandre DEBUT, Julien CHAUMOND, Thomas WOLF, DistilBERT, a distilled version of BERT: smaller,faster, cheaper and lighter, Hugging Face